anthonyreydel/studylife/ws2023/proseminarMedieninformatik/presentation_slides_notes.md

 -   Some studies focus on the relation between the user and the UI, namely, how should users interact with the Mixed Reality?
 How should users move, select, pick up or high light?
 With gestures?
 Voices?
 Eye tracking?
 Or some external devices?

--   Some studies focus on how to deal with different user conditions.
+-   And some other studies focus on how to deal with different user conditions.
 What if there are more than one user?
 Because there has to be more than one user.
 Some users might have accessibility requirements; some users might have to collaborate remotely with each other; some users might just be very lazy and don't want to do special hand gestures like a ninja or italian.

--   And some studies focus on how to deal with the complexity of User Interfaces themselves.
+-   And there are some studies focusing on how to deal with the complexity of User Interfaces themselves.
 Every possible way that can help a user interact with the Mixed Reality, could also hinder it.
 How should we present the rich information so that it's clear and easy for the user to comprehend and manipulate?
 To be more concrete, for example, which sound should be louder?
 Which layer of User Interfaces should be in front of another?
 Should the virtual object cover the real one, or the other way around?

 -   Ok, enough questions.
 This sums up my findings, or my questions, so far.
 In the following steps I'll try to refine this into a more specific thema.
 Thank you for your listening.